 - Active noise & vibration control is by no means a solve-it-all solution to any type of noise.
 Rather think of it as the secret sauce that can only unfold in combination with insulation.
 Picture noise cancelling headphones, that already shield lots of noise without the electronics running.
 But pushing that button brings the secret sauce to life, just making that small but relevant difference.

 Yet, much of its potential only becomes possible today.

-Rocket Science GmbH has leveraged these lessons and developed a state-of-the-art active noise & vibration control technology.
+Rocket Science AG has leveraged these lessons and developed a state-of-the-art active noise & vibration control technology.
 This technology is driven by a suite of real-time algorithms available for almost any type of application.
 Our algorithms typically outperform anything else on the market in terms of performance and cost.

 With all these words though, we can’t do our technology justice.
 You have to listen to it working in real-time to appreciate the difference.
 Are you ready for this?